Waters War of Words

 Brandon Kendall Paradigm

-I need to see clash--comprehensive attacking of your opponent's case and defending of your own is very important to me.
+I'm not receptive to most counterplans and prefer standard LD cases.
+I need to see clash--comprehensive attacking of your opponent's case and defending of your own.

 I judge on whose case is the most intact by the end of the round.
 You should thoroughly attack and defend.